Hotelling's law: Two shops: halfway

-In the case of three pushcarts an unstable equilibrium is reached.
-Imagine carts A and B are adjacent and each have access to half the potential customers (A’s to the left, B’s to the right).
+In the case of three pushcarts, an unstable equilibrium is reached.
+Imagine carts A and B are adjacent, and each has access to half the potential customers (A’s to the left, B’s to the right).
 A new cart C can locate to the right of B, blocking B’s access to customers.
 B would then move to the right of C, blocking all of C’s customers, and the cycle would continue.
 Despite the constant battle for position, pushcarts follow Hotelling’s Law and aggregate near the center of the street.